isomorphic-git/isomorphic-git/README.md

 I realized I could "translate" command line options into JavaScript chained commands without hard-coding any knowledge of the API if I kept the chained commands very predictable.
 I built a purely a generic translator and it worked surprisingly well.
-So you can do *any* current or future esgit commands using the included `esgit` CLI.
+So you can do *any* current or future isomorphic-git commands using the included `esgit` CLI.
 It always starts with an implicit `git('.')` so it defaults to working in the current working directory.